rollthecloudinc/hedge/README.md

 > Add Request Snippet and Screen Capture from Insomnia

-### vertigo.druidcloud.app
+### demo.druidcloud.io

-> The official Vertigo App website.
+> State of the art cloud environment for building sustainable, low energy web experiences.
+Architected from the ground up to be the most optimized platform for rapid green website building and distri…

-Create new page on site.
+Create new demo page.

 > Add Request Snippet and Screen Capture from Insomnia